hakyimlab/ukbrest/README.md

 Check out [the documentation](https://github.com/hakyimlab/ukbrest/wiki/Load-real-UK-Biobank-data) to know how to fix it.

-COMPLETE: The documentation also explain the SQL scheme used, so you can take full advantage of it.
+The documentation also explain the [SQL schema](https://github.com/hakyimlab/ukbrest/wiki/SQL-schema), so you can take full advantage of it.

 ## Step 3: Start
 Now you only need to start the ukbREST server: